13th SUNDAY IN ORDINARY TIME (Cycle B)

 Mark 5:25-34 ~ The Healing of Woman with the Hemorrhage

 25 There was a woman afflicted with hemorrhages for twelve years.
 26 She had suffered greatly at the hands of many doctors and had spent all that she had.
 Yet she was not helped but only grew worse.
 27 She had heard about Jesus and came up behind him in the crowd and touched his cloak.
 28 She said, "If I but touch his clothes, I shall be [healed] cured."
 29 Immediately, her flow of blood dried up.
 She felt in her body that she was healed of her affliction.
 30 Jesus, aware at once that power had gone out from him, turned around in the crowd and asked, "Who has touched my clothes?"
 31 But his disciples said to him, "You see how the crowd is pressing upon you, and yet you ask, 'Who touched me?'"
 32 And he looked around to see who had done it.
 33 The woman, realizing what had happened to her, approached in fear and trembling.
 She fell down before Jesus and told him the whole truth.
 34 He said to her, "Daughter, your faith has [healed] saved you.
-Go in peace and be cured of your affliction." [...] = literal translation, IBGE, vol. IV, page 108; "be healed" in 5:23 is the same word as in 5:28 and 5:33 in the Greek text).
-Underlining is added for emphasis.
+Go in peace and be cured of your affliction."

 While Jesus was on his way to the home of Jairus, a woman with a bleeding problem touched His garment with the hope of being healed.
 The woman suffered from uncontrolled bleeding for 12 years (verse 25), perhaps caused by fibrous tumors in her uterus.
 The continuous bleeding would have had a significant impact on her life.
 For twelve years, she had been in a continual state of being ritually unclean.
 Anything she sat on or laid upon became "unclean," and anyone touching her, her bed, or garments also became ritually unclean.
 Continuing in this state of ritual impurity, she could not attend her synagogue or Temple worship, and her condition impacted her association with friends and family.
 She would not have been able to even take her meals with them (see Lev 15:19-30).

 When she touched Jesus's cloak (probably grasping the tassel on the corner of His cloak as in Mk 6:56) in her desperation to receive healing, Jesus immediately felt the power go out of Him.
 When He discovered who had touched Him, Jesus praised her faith, telling her, "Daughter, your faith has saved you; go in peace" (underlining added for emphasis).
-We might ask if Jesus is God, why didn't He know who touched Him?
+We might ask, if Jesus is God, why didn't He know who touched Him?
 Of course, He knew, but He asked the question knowing the answer in the same way God asked "Where are you?" when He confronted Adam and Eve in the Garden of Eden (Gen 3:9).
 God demanded to know not where they were hiding but where they were in their relationship with Him, inviting them to come forward and confess their sin.
-In this case, Jesus was asking the woman to reveal her faith, her healing, and her gratitude so He could grant her His peace and forgiveness.
+In this case, Jesus asked the woman to reveal her faith, healing, and gratitude so He could grant her His peace and forgiveness.
 Also, her public confession of healing would be an effective witness to others in bringing them to repentance and conversion.

 Mark 5:35-43 ~ The Healing of Jairus's Daughter